mimisasouvanh/apidocs/v1.0/api/calendargroup_get.md

 # Get calendarGroup

-Retrieve the properties and relationships of calendargroup object.
+Retrieve the properties and relationships of calendar group object.
 ### Prerequisites
-The following **scopes** are required to execute this API:
+The following **scopes** are required to execute this API: _Calendars.Read_
 ### HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http